burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   double h;
 };
 ```
 There is one extra thing regarding delegating constructors.
-Once you have decided to delegate construction work to another constructor, you can not initialize any member inside the function.
+Once you have decided to delegate construction work to another constructor, you can not initialize any member in initializer list of constructor.

-And if you will add member initialization into the previous code snippet, it will lead to compile error:
+If you will add member initialization into the previous code snippet, it will lead to compile error:

 ```cpp
 //...